There’s more to communications security than saying it’s encrypted

 1) I don’t need encrypted messaging, I don’t have anything to hide

 I hear this one a lot.
 Oh I’m not that interesting, no one would bother reading my messages.
 I suppose this could be true, but think of it this way, if you’re on the phone with your bank, would you mind if someone was listening in?
 You would mind, and it’s the expectation of privacy on the phone that requires companies to disclose “this conversation may be recorded for quality assurance and training purposes”.
 You expect phone calls to be private—nobody else listening in.

 Chatting online isn’t any different.
 Encrypting messages means you’re keeping private things private.
 We don’t use party line phones any longer, unencrypted chat is an electronic party line—you never know who might be listening in.

 2) I’m connected by HTTPS, so I don’t need encrypted messaging

 HTTPS, the secure version of HTTP, was once the main thing people needed to look for when shopping or banking online.
-That was ten years ago, and things are more complicated now.
-If you see the lock (and all the variations that have appeared over the years), you’re protected.
-You’re safe and all is well in the world.
-Google thinks HTTPS is so important to privacy that all websites—even a simple website—should use HTTPS or face a search rank penalty.
+That was almost twenty years ago, and things are more complicated now.
+If you see the lock in the address bar (and all the variations that have appeared over the years), you’re protected.
+The connection to your bank or online store or email is secured.
+Google thinks HTTPS is so important that all websites—even a simple website—should use HTTPS or face a search rank penalty.
 This means today almost all the websites you visit use HTTPS (even if you’re not sending passwords or confidential information) protecting your privacy from prying eyes (for the most part).